tier4/caret_doc/docs/design/event_and_latency_definitions/index.md

     end
 end

-deactivate ROS2
+deactivate ROS 2
 @enduml
 ```

 Here, each element indicates the following

 - UserCode is a callback
-- ROS2 is rclcpp, rcl, and rmw
+- ROS 2 is rclcpp, rcl, and rmw
 - DDS is FastDDS or CycloneDDS
 - LTTng is the output destination for tracepoints